rasikhq/mta-discord-bot/README.md

 # MTA Discord Module
 Discord bot module for MTA.
-Does not require NodeJS setup or sockets module.
+This module lets you setup a mta discord bot that does not require NodeJS setup or sockets module.
 You just need to setup a bot on discord developer site and get the token.

 **Note:**
 - This module is still in development and may be incomplete, unstable, and/or broken.
 It can crash your MTA server, use at your own risk.
 - Only x64 (64-bit) is supported.
 I'll add support for 32-bit if I get the time.

 # Installation
-- Simply grab the DLL or SO file from Release and follow installation steps at the bottom of this doc
+- Simply grab the DLL or SO file from Release and follow installation steps from the "Installing the module" section at the bottom of this doc

 # Build Guidelines
 ## Requirements